Becka7/Qoutes-by-Becka/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 # Description

-Tech quotes is an application that displys technooy qoutes and allows users to add their own qoutes and also vote for the quotes the like
+Tech quotes is an application that displays technology qoutes and allows users to add their own qoutes and also vote for the quotes the like

 # Technologies used